 To be honest, riding in Amsterdam wasn’t very special.
 Cycling infrastructure in the Netherlands is very similar wherever you ride.
 After over 30 years of experience a standard has grown which is widely used throughout the country.
 Just as there is a standard way of building motorways with similar exits etc. that is widely accepted as the safest way to build motorways, the Netherlands has developed a way to build cycling infrastructure, that is widely acknowledged to be the safest way to build it.
 This leads to very similar junctions and paths which is also in line with one of the pillars of Dutch infrastructure design: road design should be instantly recognized by road users to increase safety.

 In order for you to follow where I rode, there is also a Google map with links to the corresponding time frames in the video.
 This was asked for the recent Maastricht video, so I thought it would be good to have for this video too.

-This blog post was first published on A view from the cycle path on Thursday, 17 November 2011
+This blog post, written by me, was first published on A view from the cycle path on Thursday, 17 November 2011

 The original 11 comments:

 442974 said… David, why did you leave out typical Amsterdam streets like Ferdinand Bolstraat 17 November 2011 01:29